 By 1967, Harry landed a recording contract with RCA Records.
-His first album, called "The Pandemonium Shadow Show", featuring witty lyrics and a Beatles medley called "You Can't Do That", was a commercial flop, but received good critical notices.
-More importantly, it attracted the attention of the Beatles themselves.
-John Lennon and Paul McCartney cited Nilsson as one of their favourite artists while addressing the media at the launching of their Apple label.
+His first album, called "The Pandemonium Shadow Show" featuring witty lyrics and a Beatles medley called "You Can't Do That", was a commercial flop, but received good critical notices.
+More importantly, it attracted the attention of The Beatles themselves.
+John Lennon and Paul McCartney cited Nilsson as one of their favorite artists while addressing the media at the launching of their Apple label.
 Lennon even phoned Nilsson to congratulate him on the album.
 Nilsson quit his job at the bank the very next day and turned his attention to music.

-He lost some of his edge, however, with 1973's "A Little Touch of Schmilsson in the Night", a collection of pop standards with an orchestra conducted by arranger Gordon Jenkins (most noted for his work with Frank Sinatra).
-His affection for the music wasn't entirely surprising, as there had always been a strong Tin Pan Alley flavour to much of his writing, but, with disco music on the horizon, it wasn't exactly in step with the times.
+He lost some of his edge, however, with 1973's "A Little Touch of Schmilsson in the Night", a collection of Pop standards with an orchestra conducted by arranger Gordon Jenkins (most noted for his work with Frank Sinatra).
+His affection for the music wasn't entirely surprising, as there had always been a strong Tin Pan Alley flavor to much of his writing, but, with Disco music on the horizon, it wasn't exactly in step with the times.